Youmoul/servier_technical_test_mars_2022/README.md

 # servier_technical_test_mars_2022
 Data Science technical test

-VIEW IN RAW MODE FOR COPYING THE USEFUL COMMANDS

 /Youmoul/servier_technical_test_mars_2022
 _____________________________________________

 /main/

-Containing main.py module and a detailed readme.md file on how to use and process the datasets as well as train and evaluate deep learning models for binary prediction of SMILES molecules
+Containing main.py module and a detailed readme.md.txt file on how to use and process the datasets as well as train and evaluate deep learning models for binary prediction of SMILES molecules representation.
 _____________________________________________

 /models/